mtrebi/Rasterizer/README.md

 # Future work
+* Shadow maps
 * Point lights with omnidirectional shadows (using cubemaps) and attenuation
+* Alpha blending
 * Sky boxes
-* OBJ model loading
+* .OBJ files model loading
-* Render to a window using some external library to achieve real time rendering
+* Render to a window using some external library to achieve real time rendering (SFML)

 # References